chaun14/crypto-status-discord-bot/README.md

 - rename `config.example.js` to `config.js` and fill it correctly
 - run `npm i` to install dependencies
 - run `node index.js` to start it
+- Invite your bot through a link like this one`https://discord.com/api/oauth2/authorize?permissions=313344&scope=applications.commands%20bot&client_id=YOURBOTIDHERE` Don't forget to replace `YOURBOTIDHERE` by your bot id.
+- You have to wait an hour for slash commands to deploy on your servers

 ## Warning